Opuk Nature Reserve

-Opuksky Nature Reserve (Опуцький природний заповідник) is a protected nature reserve located on the southern coast of the Kerch Peninsula on the Black Sea.
-It is centered on a limestone massif (Mount Opuk) rising from the kerch plains, and a salt lake (Lake Koyashske).
+Opuk Nature Reserve (Опуцький природний заповідник) is a protected nature reserve located on the southern coast of the Kerch Peninsula on the Black Sea.
+It is centered on a limestone massif (Opuk (mountain)) rising from the kerch plains, and a salt lake (Lake Koiaske).
 The site is a Ramsar Wetland of International Importance.

 Topography

 The site is 30 km southwest of the city of kerch, on the south coast.
 Opuk Mountain in the reserve is the highest point on the Kerch Peninsula, at 185 meters above sea level.
 It is a table mountain composed of reef limestone, as is much of the karst landscape and offshore islands surrounding it.
 This distinguishes the reserve from the plains of the Kerch Peninsula around it.
-To the west of Mount Opuk is a Lake Koyashske, a shallow salt lake, and the larger Uzunlarske Lake.
+To the west of Mount Opuk is a Lake Koiaske, a shallow salt lake, and the larger Uzunlarske Lake.
 The coastal terrain also features sandy-coquina spits.

 Climate and ecoregion

-The climate of Opuksky is Humid continental climate - Hot summer sub-type (Köppen climate classification Dfa), with large seasonal temperature differentials and a hot summer (at least one month averaging over 22 C, and mild winters.
+The climate of Opuk is Humid continental climate - Hot summer sub-type (Köppen climate classification Dfa), with large seasonal temperature differentials and a hot summer (at least one month averaging over 22 C, and mild winters.
 Average temperatures in the reserve range from 2.0 C in January to 23 C in July, and annual precipitation averages 270 mm.

 The reserve is located in the Pontic–Caspian steppe ecoregion, a region that covers an expanse of grasslands stretching from the northern shores of the Black Sea to western Kazakhstan.